Security printing: Fluorescent dyes

 Fluorescent dyes react with fluorescence under ultraviolet light or other unusual lighting.
 These show up as words, patterns or pictures and may be visible or invisible under normal lighting.
 This feature is also incorporated into many banknotes and other documents - e.g. Northern Ireland NHS prescriptions show a picture of local '8th wonder' the Giant's Causeway in UV light.
 Some producers include multi-frequency fluorescence, such that different elements fluoresce under specific frequencies of light.
 Phosphorescence may accompany fluorescence and shows an after-glow when the UV light is switched off.

 Infrared characteristics

-Inks may have identical color characteristics in the visible spectrum but differ in the infrared spectrum.
+Inks may have identical color characteristics in the visible spectrum, but may differ in the infrared spectrum.

 Machine-readable security features

 Machine-readable features are used in passports for border control and in banknote processing.